 Anna Otto is passionate about providing students with computer science opportunities and supporting 21st century teaching and learning.
 As the Computer Science and Online Learning Coordinator for Adams 12 Five Star Schools, she is responsible for overseeing and facilitating the development of a K-12 computer science pathway and supporting digital literacy and computational thinking integration into core content areas.
 Before joining Adams 12 Five Star Schools, Anna was a 4th and 5th grade teacher, research methods instructor, middle school tech and applied tech teacher, and a tech trainer.
-Anna lives in Longmont, CO where she spends her non-working hours with her husband, chasing their 4 year old twin boys and 6 year old daughter.
+Anna lives in Longmont, CO where she spends her non-working hours with her husband, chasing their 8 year old twin boys and 10 year old daughter.
 She loves to travel all over the world, but is happiest on the beach or snorkeling in a warm ocean.
-Anna is excited to have the chance to present at numerous conferences this summer, including InnEdCO, CSTA, and ISTE, but is especially thrilled to be working with an amazing team to create Rock CS.

-Bobbie Bastian is a Computer Science teacher at Bollman Technical Education Center in Adams 12 Five Star Schools, where she teaches Intro to Computer Science, AP Computer Science Principles, AP Computer Science A, and Cybersecurity.
-Bobbie is the President of the Colorado Chapter of CSTA and is on the Steering Committee for the Rocky Mountain Consortium for Cybersecurity Education.
-She has over 12 years of teaching experience in both elementary and secondary levels.
-Bobbie was a member of the Colorado Computer Science Standards Committee.
-She is passionate about Computer Science and is a Code.org facilitator for AP Computer Science Principles workshops.
+Bobbie Bastian is a Computer Science teacher at FutureForward at Bollman in Adams 12 Five Star Schools, where she teaches AP Computer Science A, Cybersecurity, Networking and Senior Projects.
+Bobbie is the Past President of the Colorado Chapter of CSTA and is on the Steering Committee for the Rocky Mountain Consortium for Cybersecurity Education.
+She has over 15 years of teaching experience in both elementary and secondary levels.
+Bobbie was a member of the Colorado Computer Science Standards Committee and the National K-12 Cybersecurity Standards Committee.
+She is passionate about Computer Science and is a Code.org facilitator for AP Computer Science Principles, and AP Computer Science A workshops.